Celebration Green Beans Recipe

 - 2. Combine the oil, vinegar, salt and pepper; drizzle over beans and toss to coat.
 Set aside.

-- 3. In a small skillet, saute onion in butter until tender.
-Add garlic; cook 1 minute longer.
+- 3. In a small skillet, saute onion and garlic in butter until tender.
 Remove from the heat; stir in bread crumbs and cheese.
 Sprinkle over beans.
 Sprinkle with paprika if desired.

 - 4. Bake, uncovered, at 350° for 18-22 minutes or until topping is lightly browned.
 Yield: 8 servings.